thomaxxl/safrs/README.md

 python3 setup.py install --user
 ```

-The examples can then be started with
+Once the dependencies are installed, the [examples](examples) can be started with
 ```
 python3 examples/demo_relationship.py "your-interface-ip"
 ```